 Collection: Museum voor Moderne Kunst Arnhem

-A monitor is locked inside a cage from the zoo.
+A monitor is locked inside a zoo cage.
 The monitor shows a close-up of the pulsating flank of a zebra.
 Outside the cage a stuffed zebra head is mounted on the wall.

 Dim.
 3 x 3 x 2 m